hpc-carpentry/old-hpc-workflows/_episodes/09-cluster.md

 - "`nohup <command> &` prevents `<command>` from exiting when you log off."
 ---

-Right now we have a reasonably effective pipeline that scales nicely on our local computer.
-However, for the sake of this course, we'll pretend that our workflow actually takes significant computational resources and needs to be run on a [HPC cluster][ref-hpc-cluster].

 > ## HPC cluster architecture
 >
 > Most HPC clusters are run using a [scheduler][ref-scheduler].
+The scheduler is
-> The scheduler is a piece of software that decides when a job will run, and on which nodes.
+> a piece of software that decides when a job will run, and on which nodes.
+It
-> It allows a set of users to share a shared computing system as efficiently as possible.
+> allows a set of users to share a shared computing system as efficiently as
-> In order to use it, users typically must write their commands to be run into a shell script
+> possible.
+In order to use it, users typically must write their commands to be
-> and then "submit" it to the scheduler.
+> run into a shell script and then "submit" it to the scheduler.
 >
 > A good analogy would be a university's room booking system.
-> No one gets to use a room without going through the booking system.
+No one gets to use
+> a room without going through the booking system.
+The booking system decides
-> The booking system decides which rooms people get based on their requirements
+> which rooms people get based on their requirements (# of students, time
-> (# of students, time allotted, etc.).
+> allotted, etc.).
 {: .callout}

+> ## Some Assumptions
+>
+> HPC clusters vary in their configuration, available software, and use.
+In
+> order to keep this episode focused, some assumptions have been made:
+>
+> * Your cluster uses the Slurm scheduler.
+If your system uses a different
+>   scheduler such as PBS then you may need to adjust the batch system command
+>   used to submit jobs.
+> * Your cluster uses environment modules to manage the software available to you.
+>   While some module names are used here, the actual modules may not be the same
+>   on your system.
+Please consult your HPC user support if you have difficulty
+>   finding the correct modules to use.
+{:.callout}

+Right now we have a reasonably effective pipeline that scales nicely on our local computer.
+However, for the sake of this course, we'll pretend that our workflow actually takes significant computational resources and needs to be run on a [HPC cluster][ref-hpc-cluster].

-Normally, moving a workflow to be run by a cluster scheduler requires a lot of work.
+Normally, updating a workflow to run on a HPC cluster requires a lot of work.
 Batch scripts need to be written, and you'll need to monitor and babysit the status of each of your jobs.
 This is especially difficult if one batch job depends on the output from another.
-Even moving from one cluster to another (especially ones using a different scheduler) requires a large investment of time and effort - all the batch scripts from before need to be rewritten.
+Even moving from one cluster to another (especially ones using a different scheduler) requires a large investment of time and effort.
+Frequently most of the batch scripts need to be rewritten.

 Snakemake does all of this for you.
-All details of running the pipeline through the cluster scheduler are handled by Snakemake - this includes writing batch scripts, submitting, and monitoring jobs.
+All details of running the pipeline on the cluster are handled by Snakemake - this includes writing batch scripts, submitting, and monitoring jobs.
 In this scenario, the role of the scheduler is limited to ensuring each Snakemake rule is executed with the resources it needs.

 We'll explore how to port our example Snakemake pipeline by example.
-Our current Snakefile is shown below:

-FIXME: update to match new sample code
+Our current Snakefile is shown below.
+If you have skipped the previous episode, or if your current Snakefile does not match, then please update to the following code.
+If you require a configuration file, you can use `.solutions/reduce_duplication/config.yaml`.

 ~~~
+#------------------------------------------------------------
+# load the configuration
+configfile: 'config.yaml'

+INPUT_DIR = config['input_dir']
+PLOT_DIR = config['plot_dir']
+DAT_DIR = config['dat_dir']
+RESULTS_FILE = config['results_file']
+ARCHIVE_FILE = config['archive_file']

+#------------------------------------------------------------
+# Single file patterns
+#
+# Now define all the wildcard patterns that either depend on
+# directory and file configuration, or are used more than once.

+# Note the use of single curly braces for global variables
+# and double curly braces for snakemake wildcards

+# a single plot file
+PLOT_FILE = f'{PLOT_DIR}{{book}}.png'

+# a single dat file
+DAT_FILE = f'{DAT_DIR}{{book}}.dat'

+# a single input book
+BOOK_FILE = f'{INPUT_DIR}{{book}}.txt'

+#------------------------------------------------------------
+# File lists
-# our zipf analysis pipeline
+#
+# Now we can use the single file patterns in conjunction with
+# glob_wildcards and expand to build the lists of all expected files.

+# the list of book names
-DATS = glob_wildcards('books/{book}.txt').book
+BOOK_NAMES = glob_wildcards(BOOK_FILE).book

+# The list of all dat files
+ALL_DATS = expand(DAT_FILE, book=BOOK_NAMES)

+# The list of all plot files
+ALL_PLOTS = expand(PLOT_FILE, book=BOOK_NAMES)

+#------------------------------------------------------------
+# Rules
+#
+# Note that when using this pattern, it is rare for a rule to
+# define filename patterns directly.
+Nearly all inputs and outputs
+# can be specified using the existing global variables.

+# pseudo-rule that tries to build everything.
+# Just add all the final outputs that you want built.
 rule all:
+    input: ARCHIVE_FILE

+# Generate summary table
+rule zipf_test:
     input:
-        'zipf_analysis.tar.gz'
+        cmd='zipf_test.py',
+        dats=ALL_DATS
+    output: RESULTS_FILE
+    # This shell command only contains wildcards, so it does not
+    # require an f-string or double curly braces.
+    shell:  'python {input.cmd} {input.dats} > {output}'

 # delete everything so we can re-run things
+# This rules uses an f-string and single curly braces since all values
+# are global variables rather than wildcards.
 rule clean:
-    shell:
-        '''
-        rm -rf results dats plots
-        rm -f results.txt zipf_analysis.tar.gz
-        '''
+    shell: f'rm -rf {DAT_DIR} {PLOT_DIR} {RESULTS_FILE} {ARCHIVE_FILE}'

-# count words in one of our "books"
+# Count words in one of the books
 rule count_words:
     input:
-        wc='wordcount.py',
-        book='books/{file}.txt'
+        cmd='wordcount.py',
+        book=BOOK_FILE
-    output: 'dats/{file}.dat'
+    output: DAT_FILE
-    threads: 4
-    shell:
+    shell: 'python {input.cmd} {input.book} {output}'
-        '''
-        python {input.wc} {input.book} {output}
-        '''

-# create a plot for each book
+# plot one word count dat file
 rule make_plot:
     input:
-        plotcount='plotcount.py',
-        book='dats/{file}.dat'
-    output: 'plots/{file}.png'
-    resources: gpu=1
-    shell:  'python {input.plotcount} {input.book} {output}'

-# generate summary table
-rule zipf_test:
-    input:
-        zipf='zipf_test.py',
-        books=expand('dats/{book}.dat', book=DATS)
+        cmd='plotcount.py',
+        dat=DAT_FILE
-    output: 'results.txt'
+    output: PLOT_FILE
-    shell:  'python {input.zipf} {input.books} > {output}'
+    shell: 'python {input.cmd} {input.dat} {output}'

-# create an archive with all of our results
+# create an archive with all results
-rule make_archive:
+rule create_archive:
-    input:
+    input: RESULTS_FILE, ALL_DATS, ALL_PLOTS
-        expand('plots/{book}.png', book=DATS),
-        expand('dats/{book}.dat', book=DATS),
-        'results.txt'
-    output: 'zipf_analysis.tar.gz'
+    output: ARCHIVE_FILE
     shell: 'tar -czvf {output} {input}'
 ~~~
 {:.language-python}

 To run Snakemake on a cluster, we need to tell it how it to submit jobs.
 This is done using the `--cluster` argument.
 In this configuration, Snakemake runs on the cluster login node and submits jobs.
 Each cluster job executes a single rule and then exits.
 Snakemake detects the creation of output files, and submits new jobs (rules) once their dependencies are created.
+Snakemake has many options available to fine-tune the interactions with the scheduler, including resource requests, and the maximum number of jobs to submit at any time.
+We will explore the essential options here.

 ## Transferring our workflow

-FIXME: change to a CSIRO system (pearcey?)

-Let's port our workflow to Compute Canada's Graham cluster as an example (you will probably be using a different cluster, adapt these instructions to your cluster).
 The first step will be to transfer our files to the cluster and log on via SSH.
 Snakemake has a powerful archiving utility that we can use to bundle up our workflow and transfer it.